vrikodar/Hacker-News-Scraper/README.md

 # Hacker-News-Scraper
 Get A list of all Stories on Hacker News Right in your terminal with one command

+**Made when I was Just starting to Learn python, Following the Instructor**

 `The Python Script scrape.py in this repositary Allows you to Veiw top-stories on hacker news according to there Votes in A Order So that You Can View The One You want to!`